A Celiac’s Gluten Free Guide to Mexico

 In addition, people may get glutened with:

-• contaminated oil (frying products in the same oil as breaded products)
+• oil that has cross-contact with gluten (frying products in the same oil as breaded products)

 • tortillas that are a mix of corn and wheat (more common in the North, less so in Mexico City, Oaxaca, Puebla, and San Cris)